Dags (film): Production

 Fahey financed the film on credit cards and mortgaging his mother's house.

 It was shot in nine and a half days using a house that acted as four locations in one.
 It movie was shot between Christmas and New Year.
 "This was the best time because I could get all the crew I needed and the cast were free," said Fahey.

 Reception

-Sandra Hall of the Sydney Mornign Herald wrote the cast "generate a lot of unpretentious humour in a manic kind of way."
+Sandra Hall of the Sydney Morning Herald wrote the cast "generate a lot of unpretentious humour in a manic kind of way."